ChalmersGU-data-structure-courses/dsabook/src/markdown/07-analysis-part-3/01-space-complexity.md

 "packing" or encoding information.
 "Unpacking" or decoding the information requires additional time.
 Thus, the resulting program uses less space but runs slower.
-Conversely, many programs can be modified to pre-store results or reorganize information to allow faster running time at the expense of greater storage requirements.
+Conversely, many programs can be modified to pre-store results or reorganise information to allow faster running time at the expense of greater storage requirements.
 Typically, such changes in time and space are both by a constant factor.